‘Pretty Baby: Brooke Shields’ Review: A Documentary of Fascinating Depth Holds Our Voyeuristic Image Culture Up to the Light

 You could certainly say that Shields was someone who was put through a voyeuristic pop-image machine and emerged as a survivor.
 Yet she found a way to sail through most of it with pluck and humor and grace.
 “Pretty Baby” reminds you what a winning star she was, even as its rigorous (and never reductive or prudish) look at how her image was used casts a fascinating spell of social resonance.

 Brooke Shields, observes one of the film’s many talking heads, “is a nuclear version of what it is like to be judged by your appearance.”
-The movie captures the existential quality of what that experience was like for her: that what she felt inside and what she projected outside could almost have been on two different planets.
+The movie captures the existential quality of that experience: that what she felt inside and what she projected outside could almost have been on two different planets.
 The ripe sculptured smile, the glowing eyes, the delicate cleft chin, and (her most distinctive feature) those dagger eyebrows: they all added up to what Pauline Kael called the “girl with a woman’s face.”
 “There was a sense that she was the woman of the future,” says her childhood friend Laura Linney.

 Right up through the ’60s, says Karina Longworth, Hollywood was still working off the model of Marilyn Monroe: a curvy, voluptuous, and adult sexuality.
 The documentary makes the point that the sexualization of young girls that began in the ’70s came about directly in response to the rise of second-wave feminism.
 It was as if male culture had retreated into finding new objects of desire who were powerless, submissive, unthreatening.